Ryu1845/GenerationMixin/README.md

+# WIP
 # GenerationMixin
-Standalone GenerationMixin from Huggingface transformers (might also contain a more functional one)
+Standalone GenerationMixin from Huggingface transformers

+For a more functional version see https://github.com/Ryu1845/ar-sampling also WIP